flatlayer/flatlayer-js-sdk/docs/image-sizes.md

 ## Introduction

-The `sizes` attribute is a powerful feature in the Flatlayer SDK that allows you to create responsive images that adapt to different screen sizes and layouts.
+The `sizes` attribute is a powerful feature in the Flatlayer SDK that enables the creation of truly responsive images adaptable to various screen sizes and layouts.
 This guide will help you understand how to use the `sizes` attribute effectively, especially in conjunction with Tailwind CSS and the `ResponsiveImage` component.

+For a deeper understanding of image handling in general, please refer to the [Image Handling Guide](./image-handling.md).

 ## Basic Concept